(HDA) was founded in the 1970's by Jim Kinhan, MSW and Gerri King, Phd. as one of the first community privatice practices in Concord, NH.

 As a consulting firm, HDA is committed to helping corporations, agencies, and institutions integrate the human dimension with their organizational goals.
 Click this link to learn more.

 As a psychotherapy practice, HDA combines a warm, inviting atmosphere with state-of-the-art therapeutic techniques, including EMDR, to help individuals and families to grow, heal, and learn.

 Barry received his Masters degree in family therapy at Hahnemann University in Philadelphia where he studied contextual therapy with its founder, Ivan Boszormenyi-Nagy.
 Barry’s continuing fascination with contextual therapy’s integration of psychodynamic thinking and systems theory was brought to a whole new level when he began using EMDR and studying dissociation in the early ‘90’s.

 Barry’s professional activities have included in-home family therapy, outpatient substance abuse treatment, consultation and training for Headstart programs and group homes, and investigating misconduct complaints for the New Hampshire Board of Examiners.
 In addition, Barry has taught MFT students at two graduate schools, and given numerous workshops to international audiences on contextual theory, couples therapy, dissociation, and EMDR.

-Barry is an AAMFT Approved Supervisor and and an EMDRIA Approved Consultant.
-Barry is currently in private practice in Concord New Hampshire.
+Barry is a licensed marriage and family therapist and an EMDRIA Approved Consultant.
+He is currently in private practice in Concord New Hampshire.

 Copyright Human Dynamics Associates, Inc. All rights reserved.